AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/targeted-content.md

 To copy experiences using Targeting Mode:

-1. Click or tap the arrow next to the experience name.
+1. Select the arrow next to the experience name.
 1. Click **Duplicate** and choose the audience.
 1. Rename the experience, if desired, and click **OK**.